 Ministerial Resilience

-When was the last time you thought about resigning from your ministerial calling?
+When was the last time you thought about giving up on your ministry call?

-In an interview with Rich Heffern, Robert J. Wicks explains that “resilience is the ability to cope, learn, and not be crushed by life’s challenges and stresses.”[1]
-Malleability, flexibility, elasticity, agility, resilience, resilience, fortitude, and strength—each synonym for resilience suggests the ability to endure pressures, strains, and challenges such as the trials of ministry.
-After all, ministry requires resilience to continue long-term.
-Timothy, the young pastor of the church in Ephesus, was commissioned to remain sober in all situations, endure hardships, do the work of an evangelist, and fulfill all the duties of his ministry (2 Tim.
+In an interview with Rich Heffern, Robert J. Wicks explains that resiliency is “The ability to meet, learn from,and not be crushed by the challenges and stresses of life.”1 Pliability, flexibility, elasticity, suppleness, bounciness,springiness, hardiness, toughness, and strength—each synonym of resilience suggests the ability to endurepressures, stresses, and challenges such as the trials of ministry.
+After all, ministry requires resilience to carry on longterm.
+Timothy, the young pastor of the church in Ephesus, received the charge to keep his head in all situations, endure hardship, do the work of an evangelist, and discharge all the duties of his ministry (2 Tim.
 4:5).[2]
-This commission must be fulfilled, and it will be more effective once the pastor identifies those elements in his character and life that undermine success.
+This charge must be accomplished, and it would be most effective once the pastor is able to identify those elements in his character, and life that will undermine success.

 The Reach Center

-Its commitment to lifelong ministry is based on the fact that every statistic is a pastor with a calling, a congregation with potential, and a community waiting to be transformed.
-The Reach Center's Resilience Initiative strengthens the commitment to help build thriving communities of Latino Assemblies of God pastors in each district.
-Women and men are equipped, supported, and inspired throughout their ministry journey.
+It is the Assemblies of God Hispanic vision-hub facilitating opportunities and resources for the twenty-first century Hispanic ministers.
+Its commitment to lifelong ministry, which stands as foundation to the fact that every statistic is a pastor with a calling, a congregation with potential and a community waiting to be transformed.
+The Reach Center Resiliency initiative strengthens the commitment to help build thriving communities of Latino Assemblies of God pastors in every District.
+Women and man who are equipped, supported, and inspired throughout their ministry journey.

-The Reach Center, through its Resilience Initiative, is committed to partnering with pastors and ministers for lifelong ministerial success.
-To that end, we encourage pastors to participate in this personal resilience initiative, while under their districts, identifying and equipping personal resilience initiative coaches.
-These coaches will, in turn, help ministers and pastors learn to address personal dilemmas at the beginning of their ministerial calling, ensuring ministerial longevity for local churches.
+The reach center through the resiliency initiative commits to partner with pastors, and ministers for lifelong ministry success.
+To that end, we encourage pastors to engage in this personal resiliency initiative, while their umbrella districts identify and equips resiliency trainers, who in turn will help ministers and pastors learn to address personal issues at the beginning of their ministry calling, securing ministerial longevity for local churches.

 [1] Robert J. Wicks, interview with Rich Heffern, “Make a Difference in the World by Being Resilient,” in National Catholic Reporter, December 11, 2009, 14.